 The Green New Deal is Possible and Practical

-As a country of 325 million, with the world’s largest and most advanced industrial economy, the United States has every necessary tool at its disposal to achieve the goals of the Green New Deal.
+As a country of 325 million people, with the world’s largest and most advanced industrial economy, the United States has every necessary tool at its disposal to achieve the goals of the Green New Deal.
 For too many decades, fear and complacency have kept our leaders from fulfilling the promise of America to its people.
 The result is malaise and stagnation, with wealth concentrating ever more densely at the top, poverty overwhelming the bottom, and insecurity menacing the middle.
 Meanwhile, climate change threatens humanity and most forms of life with extinction.
 All we’ve awaited throughout this decline is good faith, clear vision, and passionate leadership.